evohringer/Supporting_Information/DNA Bases Partition Coefficients/Guanine/Chloroform/readme.md

-Topology files with atomic charges in chloroform solvent.
+Topology files with atomic charges calculated in chloroform solvent.